Bryukh/checkio-articles/golden-pyramid.md

                golden_pyramid(triangle, row + 1, column + 1, total + triangle[row][column]))
 ```

-But as we can see for first level we run our function 2 times, then 4, 8, 16....
+But as we can see for the first level we run our function 2 times, then 4, 8, 16....
-So as result we will get 2\*\*N complexity.
-Not good.
+So as result we will get 2<sup>N</sup> complexity and
+for the hundred-storied pyramid we need ≈ 10<sup>30</sup> function calls.
+Hm...

 ![GP Recursion](http://checkio.s3.amazonaws.com/blog/share/golden-pyramid-recursive.svg)

 # Dynamic Programming

-But what if we will use dynamic programming method and break our problem to small pieces, which can
+But what if we will use dynamic programming method and break our problem to small pieces,
-be accumulated.
+which can be merged then.
 For simplicity look at the triangle upside down.
 Now look at the second (from new top) level.
 For each cell we can choose what is the best possible for this small three element triangle.
 Choose the best from the first level (early bottom), summarize with current cell value and write it.